-The following names are used in Russian: Forest dialect of the Enets language, Bai dialect, Bai, Pe-Bai; Enets language without specification; Yenisey Samoyed dialect, as a name for both Enets languages.
+For the Forest Enets, most scholar use such names as the Forest dialect of the Enets language, Bai dialect, Bai, Pe-Bai; Enets language without specification; the Yenisey Samoyed dialect, as a name for both Enets languages.

 Traditionally, Forest Enets and Tundra Enets are considered as 2 dialects of a single Enets language.
-They are indeed mutually intelligible: their native speakers are capable of understanding each other, even when they speak their own idioms.
+They are indeed mutually intelligible: their native speakers can understand each other, even when they speak their idioms.
 At the same time, these two idioms have considerable phonetic and lexical differences, including the most common vocabulary and even personal pronouns.
-The affinity of Forest and Tundra Enets languages results from their secondary rapprochement due to intensive contacts in the 19 th century.
+The affinity of Forest and Tundra Enets languages results from their secondary rapprochement due to intensive contact in the 19th century.

-The 2010 Census provided the following numbers: 102 respondents designated Enets as their mother tongue, without any differentiation between Forest Enets and Tundra Enets, whereas 43 people indicated their Enets proficiency.
+The 2010 census provided the following numbers: 102 respondents designated Enets as their mother tongue, without any differentiation between Forest Enets and Tundra Enets, whereas 43 people indicated their proficiency in Enets.
 Therefore, most of the respondents interpreted this question as the one about the language of their ethnos, not the one they learned naturally in childhood.

-All people proficient in Forest Enets are aged over 45-50, the majority is even over 60-65 years old.
+All people proficient in Forest Enets are aged over 45, with the the majority being over 60-65 years old.
 The oldest speakers are aged over 75, but nobody is over 80, there are no older native speakers alive.

-The most significant turning point in both use and learning process of Forest Enets happened in the 1960s – 1970s.
-During this period, on one hand, indigenous children often spoke Russian with older friends or siblings, who had already acquired Russian language at school, even before it was their turn to go to boarding schools.
+The most significant turning point in both the use and learning process of Forest Enets happened in the 1960s-1970s.
+During this period, on one hand, indigenous children often spoke Russian with older friends or siblings, who had already acquired the Russian language at school, even before it was their turn to go to boarding schools.
 On the other hand, it was typical of this period to have inter-ethnic reindeer herding teams, where Russian inevitably became the primary language of communication.

 Speakers of Forest Enets live mainly in Potapovo and Dudinka of the Taimyr Municipal District, Krasnoyarsk Krai.
 Some of them spend a lot of time in the tundra in the vicinity of Potapovo.

-Even the native speakers proficient in Enets very rarely use it in their daily communications.
-As long as their parents’ generation was alive (i.e. until the beginning of the 21 st century), they used Forest Enets to communicate with them, but once it was gone, Forest Enets now tend to speak Russian at home.
-The transmission of Forest Enets to the following generations has been interrupted, neither young adults, nor children are able to speak it.
+Even native speakers proficient in Enets very rarely use it in their daily communication.
+As long as their parents’ generation was alive (i.e. until the beginning of the 21st century), they used Forest Enets to communicate with them, but once it was gone, Forest Enets now tended to speak Russian at home.
+The transmission of Forest Enets to the following generations has been interrupted, neither young adults nor children are able to speak it.

 Regular transmission of language to children ceased by the 1970s.